mohsenoid/trakt.tv/README.md

 Whole projects Dependencies are placed in "libraries.gradle" to avoid version conflicts and redundant in different modules.

+Used new DataBinding library contributed by Google in Adapters for faster development, and added CustomBindingAdapter to handle downloading and caching images using Picasso library.

+The endless list is being handled using EndlessRecyclerViewScrollListener which wait for the end of the list and trigger the next page api call.

 Used new SupportVector library in some icons cases for a better UI.